-There are some places that will instil the fear in most people and the Port Arthur prison must have done that back in the day when it was a fully functioning convict prison.
-I can tell you that because even as it stands now in ruins on the tip of a little bay it still has the power to make you feel a slight shiver of fear.
+Some places will instill fear in most people and the Port Arthur prison must have done that back in the day when it was a fully functioning convict prison in the largely unknown country of Australia.
+I can tell you that because even as it stands now in ruins on the tip of a little bay it still has the power to make you feel a slight shiver of fear on your Port Arthur day tour

-Port Arthur Australia is one of the countries top attractions
+Port Arthur Australia is one of the country’s top attractions

 Port Arthur Convicts had a hard and horrible life